d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

     - $n \geq 30$: If the sample size $n$ is at least 30 and there are no particularly extreme outliers, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal, even if the underlying distribution of individual observations is not.

-Like we saw in Chapter 5, we will not know the values of the parameters and must use the sample data to estimate them.
-Unlike with proportions, in which we only needed to estimate $\pi$, the quantitative sample data must be used to estimate both $\mu$ and $\sigma$.
-This additional uncertainty will require us to use a theoretical distribution that is just a bit wider than the Normal distribution.
-Enter the **$t$-distribution**!

 \begin{figure}

 {\centering \includegraphics[width=0.7\linewidth]{12-A18-paired-theory_files/figure-latex/tdist-1}